 Depending on your results, the GP may book you in for another appointment, refer you to a specialist, or just set a reminder for another CST in 5 years' time.

-From July 2022, all eligible screeners, people aged 25-74 years with a cervix, can now self-collect samples.
+You are also able to self-collect samples.
 A healthcare professional will provide a swab for you to collect a sample from inside your vagina which can be done in a private space like a bathroom or behind a curtain quite quickly.
-Like with the method where a healthcare professional collects it, a self-collected sample is fully covered by medicare.

 All children in Australia aged 12-13 receive the HPV vaccine as part of the National Immunisation Program.
 The vaccine protects against high-risk HPV types, which cause 70% of cervical cancers.
 It also protects against two low-risk HPV types which cause 90% of genital warts.
 Because the vaccine does not protect against all strains of HPV that may cause cervical cancers, it is still important for vaccinated people to have regular cervical screening tests.